yuehanwang17mcp/big-data-spring2018/week-03/PSET_2_Pandas.md

 %matplotlib inline
 ```

 Next, let's open up one of the files.
-Let's look at the voter registrations, this is the same as we did in the inclass.
+Let's look at the voter registrations; this is the same as we did in the inclass.

-**Problem 1: Load CENTRE_FVE_20170123.csv into Pandas as a data frame called 'df_voters'.**
+## Problem 1: Load CENTRE_FVE_20170123.csv into Pandas as a data frame called 'df_voters'

 To start us off, we need to determine party affiliations for each of those registered.
 Reading in the metadata, this is held in column 12.
 Let's take a look at unique party registrations in column 12.